openwdl/wdl/SPEC.md

 Now everything inside of `tasks.wdl` must be accessed through the default namespace `tasks`.

 Each namespace may contain namespaces, tasks, and at most one workflow.
 The names of the contained namespaces, tasks, and workflow need to be unique within that namespace.
 For example, one cannot import two workflows while they have the same namespace identifier.
 Additionally, a workflow and a namespace both named `foo` cannot exist inside a common namespace.
 Similarly there cannot be a task `foo` in a workflow also named `foo`.
 However, you can import two workflows with different namespace identifiers that have identically named tasks.
-For example, you can import namespaces 'foo' and 'bar', both of which contain a task 'baz', and you can call 'foo.baz' and 'bar.baz' from the same primary workflow.
+For example, you can import namespaces `foo` and `bar`, both of which contain a task `baz`, and you can call `foo.baz` and `bar.baz` from the same primary workflow.

 # Scope